priendeau/Fnct.d/README.rst

 verbosity and documentation.

+There is also postponing situation where this library should report be already in use as "voluntary" effort.
+Somes have already discover this library as "potential" artefact helping managing 'crisis situation', situation of 'imaginary backup' plan where this library was involved ( and Unix / Linux as well ) as 'GOD' administrative, decisive situation.
+We all know 'God hand' to give thing 'quasi' instantly.
+This library help compressing Administrative task .
+Out of conventionnal wisdom, talking about Administrative involve talking about an economic role, function, it's licensing .
+This Economic ole like a Boss of a compagny  is more subject to fit in the God pattern, offering a lifetime for a worker spending thousands time it take to delivery what was asking and be delivered years before it's completion.
+This semantic of 'God Action' procuring way to 'get from future' and 'put from the past' is a realistic action done over the internet because some way to acces to a point in time is a procedural step introducing examples here in this library to show and uses this ability for this library to mention.
+This start on showing you example on how 'hacking' the PPP protocol driver from kernel to allow chaning the timeframe from passing different time inside a specific field from Packet of PPP .

+This was used, showed, done by hand in Canada, and still 'enrolled' inside this point of view of having an existentialism and authentic view of yourself throught this method of hacking kernel from Unix / Linux / BSD to allow Canadian radically changed it's mind silently since 1979, and still made Canada aware about every disaster..
+We were waiting fort St-Helens eruption because we know the time of the explosion...

+But because I'm still in 2018 and still living in a minimalist sustainment mode which not really deserving it's utopic changes, Canada still delay it's way to help me helping survivor of this era.
+I should ask them to wait or to forward yourself in the future to seek for future update for this period of time unless I do receive some protective help.

 Function Management is especially important in this era, having important function or operator being mashed into one Lib ; They defined all appropriate exceptions and allow fews or fewer action if they are not correctly used.